-Since I planted it, I’ve been using rosemary for bread, pasta, and roasted potatoes.
-While savories are the natural option for the fresh herb, I love the idea of putting in my desserts too.
-That’s why it’s ended up in my orange upside-down cake and strawberry and rosemary scones.
+Since I planted it, Iโve been using rosemary for my no-knead focaccia, pasta, and roasted potatoes.
+While savories are the natural option for the fresh herb, I love the idea of putting them in my desserts too.
+Thatโs why itโs ended up in my orange upside-down cake.

 The cake puts the nuanced fragrance and bold flavor of olive oil front and center, while the floral note of rosemary and the subtle aroma of lemon add more dimension.